 Hold PTT and dial “73” via DTMF mic.
 Release PTT.

 Note: when disconnecting from a reflector, it is best not to identify before you dial “73.”
 Wait until the link has dropped, then say your callsign so people locally here on the repeater know who disconnected the link.
 It can become annoying to those who monitor the reflector to hear your ID before you disconnect.
-A busy reflector will often have two of three nodes connect and disconnect per minute.
+A busy reflector will often have two or three nodes connect and disconnect per minute.

 The IRLP network status page: http://status.irlp.net